 Eleazar ben Yair: That's what you want to know.
 I won't give you a head count of our troops.
 But four hundred?
 Not even as a joke.
 At any rate it's not my worry.
 You want us to disperse and let your Syrians turn our barley into your money?
 We won't.
 You tell me you will catch us and kill us?
 I invite you to try.

 Gen. Cornelius Flavius Silva: You invite me to try?
 Your country is one long and narrow graveyard already.
 Your cities are flatter than your deserts, your temple has been destroyed and most of the survivors are slaves.
 All for seven years of us trying.
 Give us our due, man, we know how to kill.

 Eleazar ben Yair: As long as one of us is alive and remembers how to start a fire or hold a sword, this war will go on.

-Gen. Cornelius Flavius Silva: Honor is like family.
+Gen. Cornelius Flavius Silva: Honor is like patience.
 It has its limits.